 *The Nottingham and Stamford Mercury reported on September 13th 1862 that the case was discharged, as he(Martin Luther Parks) paid all expenses due and undertook to “take his family off the books of the union.”

-Interestingly a Martin Luther Parks of the right age can be found in California in 1896, working as an engineer.
+Interestingly a Martin Luther Parks of the right age can be found in California in 1896, working as an engineer(according to US City Directories, He was working for Risden Iron & Locomotive works.)
 Records note that he comes from England.
 I am now fairly certain this is the former husband of Rebecca Frances Panton.